beyondessential/tamanu/README.md

 #### Prerequisite
 1. Start `sync-server`
 2. Duplicate `lan/config/local.example` as new file `config/local.json`.
-3. Create db `tamanu-lan` or customised name, new db can be with or without owner.
+3. Create db using `tamanu-lan` or any customised name, new db can be with or without owner.
 4. Store db name, root username, password or db owner credentials to `config/local.json` db config.

 #### Run